carojasp12/Customer_Churn/README.md

 ### Home

 Welcome to our homepage!
 Here, we delve into the concept of churn and its implications for businesses.
-Utilizing Dash, a Python web framework for building analytical web applications, and Bootstrap, a popular CSS framework for responsive design, we've crafted an informative and visually engaging interface.
+Utilizing Dash, a Python web framework for building analytical web applications, and Dash Bootstrap, the Dash wrapper for a popular CSS framework for responsive design, we've crafted an informative and visually engaging interface.

 ### About
 Get to know the talented individuals driving this project forward.

 ### Data
 Our model uses the Customer Churn Dataset found on Kaggle, modified from two datasets (one testing, one training) to create a single dataset.
 Refer to the resources folder.

 The dataset we used for our model contains the follow features: